arangodb/kube-arangodb/docs/Manual/Programs/kube-arangodb/deployment_resource.md

-# Custom Resource
+# ArangoLocalStorage Custom Resource

-The ArangoDB operator creates and maintains ArangoDB deployments in a Kubernetes cluster, given a cluster specification.
+The ArangoDB Deployment operator creates and maintains ArangoDB deployments in a Kubernetes cluster, given a deployment specification.
-This cluster specification is a CustomResource following a CustomResourceDefinition created by the operator.
+This deployment specification is a `CustomResource` following a `CustomResourceDefinition` created by the operator.

-Example minimal cluster definition:
+Example minimal deployment definition of an ArangoDB database cluster:

 ```yaml
 apiVersion: "database.arangodb.com/v1alpha"